 |Dez Bryant points to the sky after scoring a touchdown for his late father.|

 Sports can bring a wave of emotions to the people that play and watch them.
-The feeling of scoring a huge goal or winning a championship can easily be compared to the crushing moment of a last second loss or making a mistake that costs your team the game.
-Given the nature of professional sports, athletes do whatever it takes and leave it all on the line to come up victorious.
+The feeling of scoring a huge goal or winning a championship can easily be compared to the crushing moment of a last second loss.
+Given the nature of professional sports, athletes do whatever it takes to come up victorious.

 However, certain things happen in this game we call life that are out of our control.
 One of these things is the loss of a loved one.
 Whether it be sudden or expected, nothing can ever make that sort of experience easy.
-That being said, I can't help but admire athletes that go out and honour a family or friend shortly after their passing.
-Given my own experiences of losing both my father and grandfather and my never ending love for sports, moments like these really hit close to home.
+That being said, I can't help but admire athletes that go out and honour a family member or friend shortly after their passing.
+Given my own experiences of losing both my father and grandfather, moments like these really hit close to home.

 This post will take a look at instances in professional sports where athletes have had to deal with life's biggest loss only to come out as winners in the end.

 Yesterday, less than 24 hours after the death of his father, Dez Bryant of the Dallas Cowboys had one of his best games of the year.
 Racking up 116 receiving yards and a touchdown, Bryant played a big role in his team’s win against the Pittsburgh Steelers.
-His 50 yard touchdown was followed up with a moment of tribute to his father as he took a knee and pointed up to the sky.
-Following the win, the Cowboys gave Bryant the game ball which is a tradition used in sports to congratulate someone that had a big influence on a game.
+His 50 yard touchdown was followed up with him taking a knee and pointing up to his father the sky.
+Following the win, the Cowboys gave Bryant the game ball - a tradition used to congratulate someone that had a big influence on the game.
 One can only imagine what was going through Dez’s mind at that point, but we can all be sure that his father would have been proud.